A generalized Hopfield model to store and retrieve mismatched memory patterns: The mixed Hopfield model at equilibrium

 \subsection{The mixed model near saturation at finite temperature}

 The phase diagram of the mixed model is very similar to the standard one, but with a few differences.
 Just like in the standard model \cite{Amit:article} we have: \begin{itemize} \item the paramagnetic (PM) phase, in which $m=q=0$.
 In this phase, the noise given by the temperature is too high for the neurons to have any collective behavior; \item the pure spin glass (SG) phase, with $q\neq 0$ and $m=0$.
 Here the combined effect of temperature and high number of patterns does not allow the system to serve as an associative memory with retrieval; \item the metastable retrieval phase.
-Here a spin glass phase and a ferromagnetic, or ``memory recovery'' (MR), phase, $m\neq0$ but $q=0$, coexist, but the retrieval states are metastable; \item the pure retrieval phase.
-Undergoing a first order phase transition the MR phase becomes the stable phase. \end{itemize}
+Here a spin glass phase and a ferromagnetic-like ``memory recovery'' (MR) phase ($m\neq0$ but $q=0$) coexist, but the retrieval states are metastable and the appearance of such states is signaled by the spinodal lines reported in \ref{subsubsection:2}; \item the pure retrieval phase.
+Undergoing a first order phase transition the MR phase becomes the stable phase.
+This happens in the part of the phase diagram delimited by the lines studied in section \ref{subsubsection:3}. \end{itemize}